 Scared?
 You Can Exclude a Litigant from Attending Your Motor Vehicle Accident Questioning

-The Alberta Court of Queen’s Bench, in Kosowan v.
+The Alberta Court of King’s Bench, in Kosowan v.
 Ferrier, 2017 ABQB 276, dismissed a Plaintiff’s appeal of a Master’s decision to physically exclude him from attending at questioning of one of the Defendants because the said Defendant was scared of him.

 By way of background, the action arose out of a motor vehicle accident in 2013 whereby the Plaintiff’s motorcycle was struck by a vehicle driven by the said Defendant.
 Following the collision, the said Defendant found information online suggesting that the Plaintiff was an initiate of the Hells Angels and that had been charged with a number of offences (including kidnapping, extortion, assault with a weapon, and unlawful confinement).
 In connection with the application, the said Defendant swore an affidavit stating she was “scared to death” of the potential repercussions if she gave her version of events at Questioning.
 In response, the Plaintiff deposed that he had not been associated with the Hells Angels since 2012.